apache/nuttx/configs/samv71-xult/README.txt

 tatus/Open Issues
 =================

-I would characterize the general port as very mature and reliable.
+I would characterize the general port as very mature and stable.
 However, there are a number of issues, caveats, and unfinished drivers as detailed in the following paragraphs.